I’ve just come up for air.

 If not: bye, Felicia!

-If you are: a great place to start is with my 49 Ideas.
-It’s no Stephen King, but I’m proud of this email series.
+If you are: a great place to start is with my book.
+It’s no Stephen King, but I’m proud of it.
 It’s what I would have read if it’d been around when I was struggling.
 That’s why I wrote it.

 Vicky Fraser is a copywriter, author, and entrepreneur.
 She really did run away with the circus… but when she’s not swinging from a trapeze, she’s showing other copywriters and small business owners how to work with better clients, make more money, and stop missing bathtimes, first words, and dinners with angry partners.
 In fact, she wrote the book on it.
 Get your copy here.